RedisGraph/RedisGraph/docs/index.md

 In the line above, replace `/path/to/module/src/redisgraph.so` with the actual path to RedisGraph's library.

-Alternatively, you can have Redis load RedisGraph using the following command line argument syntax:
+Alternatively, you can have Redis load RedisGraph using this command-line argument syntax:

 ```sh
 ~/$ redis-server --loadmodule /path/to/module/src/redisgraph.so
 ```

-Lastly, you can also use the [`MODULE LOAD`](http://redis.io/commands/module-load) command.
+You can also use the [`MODULE LOAD`](http://redis.io/commands/module-load) command.
 Note, however, that `MODULE LOAD` is a dangerous command and may be blocked/deprecated in the future due to security considerations.

-Once you've successfully loaded RedisGraph your Redis log should have lines similar to:
+After you've successfully loaded RedisGraph, your Redis log should have lines similar to:

 ```
 ...